TempoTerra/midas_open_downloader/README.md

 This project provides a mechanism for retrieving the MIDAS Open dataset from the Centre for Environmental Data Analysis (CEDA) Archive.
 The dataset is available in the BADC-CSV format and can be downloaded using either FTP or DAP (Data Access Protocol).

+To use the MIDAS Open Dataset Downloader, you would typically follow these steps:

+1. Download and install dependencies
+2. Create a CEDA account to gain access to the dataset.
+3. Configure the downloader with your CEDA account credentials for FTP and/or DAP access.
+4. Run the downloader using CLI or as a library

 ## Thirdparty Resources

 * [Create CEDA account](https://services.ceda.ac.uk/cedasite/register/info/)